 Be sure to water in the morning, when the soil and air are cool and the sun is low.
 This allows the water to sink into the soil and get to the roots of the plant, instead of evaporating in the sun and heat.

 Any number of nutrient deficiencies can cause problems for your tomato plant.
-If the plant does not have enough nutrients to support all of the tomatoes, it will drop some of the fruit.
+If the plant does not have enough nutrients to support all of the tomatoes, it will drop some of its fruit.

 One common sign of nutrient deficiency in tomato plants is chlorosis, or yellow leaves.
-This is caused by a failure to produce enough chlorophyll (the compound that makes plants green) through photosynthesis.
+This is caused by a failure to produce enough chlorophyll (the compound that makes plants green).

 Some of the more common nutrient deficiencies that cause chlorosis are magnesium and iron.

 If the bottom leaves (old growth) turn yellow first, a lack of magnesium may be the problem.
 You can supplement magnesium with Epsom salts (magnesium sulfate).

 For more information, check out my article on how to treat magnesium deficiency in plants.